National Institute of Justice (NIJ)

 The National Institute of Justice (NIJ) focuses on research, development, and evaluation of crime control and justice issues.
 NIJ provides objective, independent, evidence-based knowledge and tools to meet the challenge of criminal justice, particularly at local and state levels.
 NIJ funds research, development, and technology assistance.
 NIJ also assesses programs, policies, and technologies.
 NIJ publicizes the research it conducts and the evaluation findings through conferences, reports, and the media.NIJ Website

 NIJ has six operating offices:

-The Office of Research and Evaluation develops, conducts, directs and supervises research and evaluation activities across a wide variety of issues.
+The Office of Research and Evaluation develops, conducts, directs and supervises social and behavioral science research and evaluation activities across a wide variety of issues.

 The Office of Science and Technology manages technology research and development, development of technical standards, testing, and technology assistance to state and local law enforcement and corrections agencies.

 The Office of Investigative and Forensic Sciences improves the quality and practice of forensic science through innovative solutions that support research and development, testing and evaluation, technology, information exchange and the development of training resources for the criminal justice community.

 The Office of Grants Management supports the mission of NIJ through the management and administration of grants and cooperative agreements that fund much of NIJ’s important scientific work.

 The Office of Operations manages NIJ’s budget, planning and administrative activities.